Hoyasumii/bee-movie/README.md

 There's the sun.
 Maybe that's a way out.

-I don't remember the sun havi
+I don't remember the sun havin